Carey851/chaingarden/README.md

 ## Notes

 This README is intentionally conservative and avoids assuming details that are not present in the original project description.

+As the project evolves, update this file with:

+- A more detailed project description
+- Confirmed setup instructions
+- Exact usage commands
+- Dependency requirements
+- Testing instructions